 The Commissioners committed to translating any non-English public input/comment submitted to the Commission as well as providing interpretation for the identified languages whenever requested, five working days in advance.
 The Commission also committed to trying to meet requests for interpretation in other languages beyond the 13, and were able to accommodate requests for Somali, Pashto and Oromo interpretation.
 To comply with Americans with Disabilities Act (ADA) requirements, the Commission provided ASL interpretation for all public meetings throughout the redistricting process.
-Additional details on the Language Access Policy are attached as Exhibit B.
+The Language Access Policy is available at wedrawthelines.org.